BunnyManual/Autism-Spectrum-Disorder-Prediction/README.md

 - **Model Stacking or Ensemble Methods**: Combining the predictions of multiple models could potentially improve performance.
 Techniques like stacking, bagging, or boosting could be used.

 - **Data Augmentation**: For imbalanced datasets, more sophisticated techniques for oversampling the minority class or undersampling the majority class could be used.
 This could help improve the models' performance on the minority class.

-## 12. Acknowledgements

-We would like to thank the providers of the dataset for making this project possible.
-We would also like to thank our peers for their valuable feedback and suggestions throughout the project.